MAPC/digitalhub/README.md

 When testing the audio upload feature locally you will need to Disable Cross Origin Restrictions in your web browser.
 In Safari you can do this from the Develop menu.

+You should also set CORS for your Google bucket by doing `gsutil cors set google_cloud_storage_cors.json gs://[bucket]`

 You will need to setup Sidekiq on your server for running background jobs.
 To do this on an Ubuntu server you should first install redis with `sudo apt-get install redis-server`.

 You will also need to install ffmpeg for the AudioExtraction `sudo apt-get install ffmpeg`